Who created the tool for hotspot analysis?

 10YFP Secretariat / One Planet network

 Fabienne Pierre, Programme Management Officer, with the support of Listya Kusumawati, Consultant, under the supervision of Charles Arden-Clarke, Head of the 10YFP Secretariat

 Life Cycle Initiative

-Llorenç Milà I Canals, Head, and Kristina Bowers, Programme Management Officer, Secretariat of the Life Cycle Initiative
+Llorenç Milà i Canals, Head, and Feng Wang, Programme Management Officer, Secretariat of the Life Cycle Initiative

 International Resource Panel